sam-c14/sam-c14/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Quiz App in Vue and looking to start building an LMS Platform with React and Node
+- 🔭 I’m currently working looking to start building an LMS Platform with React and Node and an E-Commerce store
 <!-- - 🌱 I’m currently learning  -->
 - 👯 I’m looking to collaborate on Open-source Projects
 <!-- - 🤔 I’m looking for help with ... -->